Isaac-Ayanda/CloudProjectsPortfolio/01.Ride-Hailing-Webapp-CD-Project/readme.md

 .
 ### Host the Website & allow continuous delivery
 We use AWS Amplify to:
++ connect with the CodeCommit repository and pull the source code
 + host the website so that user can easily access it.
 + easily deliver updates to the website